-The ONLY way to guarantee data safety and security against ransomware attacks is with an automated, ongoing cloud-based backup solution that maintains complete copies of your emails, attachments, tasks and calendars – and your websites and databases in a separate, secure system.
-Should a ransomware attack happen, you can quickly restore your backed-up files easily and quickly — which can significantly reduce the impact such an attack might cause.
+The only way to guarantee data safety and security against ransomware attacks is with an automated, ongoing cloud-based backup solution that maintains complete copies of your emails, attachments, tasks and calendars – and your websites and databases – in a separate, secure system.
+Should a ransomware attack happen, you can restore your backed-up files easily and quickly — which can significantly reduce the impact such an attack might cause.

 Dropsuite provides the industry-leading cloud-based backup and recovery solution made specifically to reduce the impact of lost or corrupted data.
 We protect a broad range of critical business data including:

-- Office 365 (email, SharePoint, OneDrive, Teams Sites)
+Office 365 (email, SharePoint, OneDrive, Groups, Teams)

-- G Suite Gmail
+G Suite Gmail

-- IMAP / POP Email
+IMAP / POP Email

 Ransomware spreads through two main entry points.

 Email: A recipient receives an email and is asked to download a file or click on a hyperlink.
-The email request tends to sound believable and often the real senders identity is masked, making the email appear as if it’s being sent by a colleague or a known contact.
+The email request tends to sound believable and often the real sender’s identity is masked, making the email appear as if it’s being sent by a colleague or a known contact.
 Clicking on the link or downloading the file activates the ransomware.

 System vulnerability: A malicious network packet is sent to the vulnerable system, from either the local network (internally) or from the internet (externally).

 Ransomware will target a set of file types and encrypt them with a specific and extremely complex code.
 This code is only known to the ransomware creator.
 A ransom email is then sent to the infected business telling them to pay to unencrypt their data.
 If the ransom is paid, the decryption code is released to the business user and the infected files are unlocked.
 If the ransomware is not paid, the files may remain locked forever.
-There is no guarantee that the code will be sent however.
+There is no guarantee that the code will be sent.

 Deploying a good backup and recovery solution is the most dependable form of defense.
 Dropsuite offers automated and secure backup solutions for businesses critical data, such as website files and databases, O365 data and email.
 The data is saved and encrypted in the cloud (which is a separate and secure offsite location) and businesses can recover data quickly if needed.